 If you have lost a dog or found a dog please follow the link below to fill out a form that will be submitted to the Ozark Canine Control (OCC) Division.
 Canine Lost & Found Form

 If we pick up a dog matching your description, you will be notified so that you may formally identify your dog.
 If we receive a lost report matching a found report, contact will be made with both parties to try and connect them.

 Keep in mind that OCC ONLY pick up stray dogs (No Cats) inside the city limits of Ozark.

 Obtaining a Pet License

 To obtain a city license for your pet the cost is $2.50 for spayed or neutered dogs, and $4.00 for intact pets.
 The City of Ozark does require citizens to have an updated rabies vaccination to obtain a city license and to bring in proof of current rabies vaccination.
 The City of Ozark requires citizens to register their dogs annually.
-Impounded dogs in order to be released to their owners must obtain a current rabies vaccination, city license, and pay a $20.00 holding fee.
+Impounded dogs in order to be released to their owners must obtain a current rabies vaccination, city license, and pay a minimum of $20.00 holding fee.
 Licenses are obtained at Ozark City Hall.
 (417) 581-2407.

 Adoption of Animals

 All currently impounded animals must be held by Animal Control for seven (7) days.
 All impounded dogs not claimed after such period can be adopted if the person adopting provides the following: